chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) Style post_page, add vote chart, up, down, etc
+#) Test 'total votes' present in base_post, test link on post_page
+#) In post models, consider making up_votes and total_votes a dict, sorted by user_type?
 #) Change the color of some buttons
 #) Change the name outsider to ????
+#) Allow for comments on POST pages (using Disqus?)
-#) Add logo/picture at top of tab
+#) TEDDY - Add logo/picture at top of tab
-#) Add some sort of graphic on home page??
+#) TEDDY - Add some sort of graphic on home page??
 Introduce to site?
-#) Allow for comments on POST pages (using Disqus?)
 #) TIME PERMITTING - Create a more personalized user page?
 #) TIME PERMITTING - Allow for social auth using django-allauth
 #) IN PRODUCTION - Set up email with SMTP server